Home: Why study Bible passages?

 With only 24 hours and so much to get done, studying the bible may seem like an unnecessary burden in our Christian lives.

 Can’t we just skip studying all together?

-In this post we will talk on what makes the bible so different; share some essential reasons why we should begin studying today; and offer a tip on how we can get started.
+In this post we will talk on what makes the bible so different; share some essential reasons why we should begin studying the bible today; and offer a tip on how we can get started.